swiftbiosciences/primerclip/README.md

 To install, copy the "primerclip" file into a folder on your PATH, e.g /usr/local/bin

+    cp .stack-work/install/x86_64-linux/lts-8.12/8.0.2/bin/primerclip /usr/local/bin

 Test that the binary is accessible by running
     which primerclip

 If the path to the binary is returned, the binary should be ready to use.
-If no path is returned, please double-check the location of the binary, ensure that the folder with the binary is on your path (echo $PATH), and ensure that execute permissions are set for the binary:
+If no path is returned, please double-check the location of the binary, ensure that the folder with the binary is on your PATH:

+    echo $PATH

+and ensure that execute permissions are set for the binary:

     chmod a+x /path/to/primerclip

 NOTE: although the pre-compiled binary is statically linked, it will still
       require that glibc version 2.19 is installed for the binary to run